-Not everyone knows that in the Russian Empire Latin and Greek had a privileged place in the education system.
+In the Russian Empire, Latin and Greek had a privileged place in the education system.

-The book analyses the bloom of classical studies that took place in Russia in the last decades of the nineteenth century and which contributed to bringing the country closer to Western culture.
+The book analyses the bloom of classical studies in Russia in the last decades of the nineteenth century, which contributed to bringing the country closer to Western culture.
 Even in great writers, from Tolstoy to Dostoevsky, we find an echo of the debate on the importance of studying Greek and Latin.

-In the second half of the nineteenth century, the knowledge of foreign languages and the frequent trips abroad allowed Russian scholars first to assimilate Western science and then to enrich it with their original and creative contribution.
-Similarly in Russia, as in the rest of Europe, there was a lively debate on the opportunity of learning ancient languages and the place of classical studies in secondary education.
-It was in this context that one of the greatest antichists of all time was educated, the Russian cosmopolitan Mikhail Ivanovich Rostovcev, who was able to combine in his works the flourishing Russian culture and the most advanced European science.
+In the second half of the nineteenth century, the knowledge of foreign languages and the frequent trips abroad allowed Russian scholars first to assimilate Western science and then enrich it with their original and creative contribution.
+Similarly, in Russia, there was a lively debate on the opportunity of learning ancient languages and the place of classical studies in secondary education.
+In this context, one of the most outstanding scholars of the ancient world began his career, the Russian cosmopolitan Mikhail Ivanovich Rostovcev, who combined in his works the flourishing Russian culture and the most advanced European science.

 Cover price: 17,50 euros